-- Two SkinEthic[TM] HCE tissues are used per chemical (NgC, PC or test chemical).

-MTT incubation:

-300 μL of MTT medium (Conditions 1&2), or maintenance medium in the case of coloring controls (extemporaneously) (Conditions 3&4) Rinsing: 300 μL of PBS-
+- Two SkinEthic TM HCE tissues are used per chemical (NgC, PC or test chemical).
+MTT incubation: 300 μL of MTT medium (Conditions 1&2), or maintenance medium in the case of coloring controls (extemporaneously) (Conditions 3&4) Rinsing: 300 μL of PBS -

-1st column: Test chemical 1 (C1)

-2nd column: Test chemical 2 (C2)
+1 st column: Test chemical 1 (C1) 2 nd column: Test chemical 2 (C2)

-Formazan extraction
+Formazan extraction.

-- Perform a quick contact of the tissue with dry absorbent paper. - Transfer tissues to new 24-wells plates containing 750 μL isopropanol per well.
-Additionally, 750 μL isopropanol is added topically onto each tissue insert.
-To minimize any potential contamination of the isopropanol extraction solution with test chemical that may have remained on the tissue or with strongly colored test chemical, tissues could be extracted from the bottom only (1.5 mL isopropanol). - During extraction, plates should be covered with "parafilm" to prevent evaporation.
+- Transfer tissues to 12-wells plates containing 1.5mL isopropanol per well.
+Tissues are extracted from the bottom only to minimize any potential contamination of the isopropanol extraction solution with test chemical that may have remained on the tissue or with strongly colored test chemical. - During extraction, plates should be covered with "parafilm" to prevent evaporation.
 At least a layer not stretched of parafilm under the lid should be used (usually 3 layers: 2 layers stretched on top of the wells under the lid.
-Put the lid on and cover with the third sheet of parafilm stretched around the lid and plate; see below Figures E & F). - Extraction of formazan crystals can be performed alternatively as: - For at least 2 hours at RT protected from light with gentle shaking on plate shaker (~ 120 rpm). - Overnight in the fridge protected from light without shaking.
-The following day, shake at least 30 minutes at RT on plate shaker (~ 120 rpm). - Other formazan extraction conditions than those described above may be used if sufficient scientific rationale is provided and if it can be shown to provide similar results, e.g. over week end storage in the fridge (tissue treatment was performed on Friday).
-Ensure that plates should always be carefully covered, protected from light without shaking.
-After extended incubation period, shake at least 30 minutes at RT on plate shaker (~ 120 rpm) and ensure that plates recover a room temperature. - Perforate the inserts (using a 200 μL tip on a micropipette or forceps) - Homogenize the extraction solution vigorously up and down through the insert until a homogeneous solution is reached (see below Figures G & H). - Remove the empty insert.
+Put the lid on and cover with the third sheet of parafilm stretched around the lid and plate; see below Figures C & D). - Extraction of formazan crystals is performed for at least 2 hours at RT protected from light with gentle shaking on plate shaker (~ 120 rpm). - Remove the insert - Homogenize the extraction solution vigorously up and down through the insert until a homogeneous solution is reached.